How The TMB Tone Stack Works

 Annotated 5F6-A Schematic With Signal Flow and Component Function

 Note the TMB Tone Stack at the center of the schematic.
 Guitar signal path shown in yellow.
 What do all those parts do?
 Click on the graphic to see the full size and readable schematic.
+Note: Production 5F6-A Bassman amps left the factory with a 100k tone slope resistor and .1uF bass cap even though the schematic and layout show 56k and .02uF.

 The Middle pot has been replaced with a 6.8K resistor.